Boyfriend (Ariana Grande and Social House song)

-"Boyfriend" (stylized in all lowercase as "boyfriend") is a song by American singer Ariana Grande and American musical duo Social House.
+"Boyfriend" is a song by American singer-songwriter Ariana Grande and American musical duo Social House.
 It was released by Republic Records on August 2, 2019.
 It is the second single from the latter's debut extended play, Everything Changed...
 (2019).
 It became Grande's 14th and Social House's first top 10 on the Billboard Hot 100.
 It also became the first song by a woman, and third overall, to top the Rolling Stone Top 100 Songs chart, achieving it in its debut week.
 It won the MTV Video Music Award for Song of Summer, and was nominated for the Grammy Award for Best Pop Duo/Group Performance.

 Background

 The song was first teased by Grande on her social media on July 24, 2019, when she posted a picture of herself on a video set.
 She followed up the posts with pictures from the same video set, revealing the song to be a collaboration with Social House.
 Grande hinted at the title of the song on July 29, 2019, with the caption "u ain't my boyfriend".
 The first teaser was posted a day later.
 The cover art was revealed by Grande on her social media on July 30, 2019, and the song was simultaneously made available for pre-save.